List Of Mentors And Mentees In The Bible

 • Paul’s letters to Timothy (1 Timothy and 2 Timothy) include personal advice on how to handle various challenges in church leadership and personal conduct.

-See also List Of Prophets In The Bible In Order
+See also List Of Decrees In The Bible

 2.Encouragement and Reassurance